 David E Duncan has worked for nearly 35 years in the entertainment industry as a director, VFX supervisor, storyboard artist, and pre-vis creator for major studios, network television, and cable documentary series.
 With an early background in drafting and photography, he began shooting documentaries in college, followed by a number of years as a cameraman and 2nd unit director.
-He merged his love of art and cinematography to form a visual effects house in Denver, CO, but after several years, made the move to LA in the mid-1990s, where he supervised visual effects on several primetime series and features.
-Soon he found he enjoyed the more consistent work as an illustrator and animatic editor/animator, working with directors such as Ridley Scott, Jon Favreau and Dean Devlin, also contributing to the first several Marvel Studios productions, and helping to establish the visual style of the first season of "The Mandalorian."
+He merged his love of art and cinematography to form a visual effects house in Denver in 1990, but after several years of matte painting and supervising motion control photography, made the move to LA in the mid-1990s, where he supervised visual effects on several Network television series and features.
+Soon he found he enjoyed the more consistent work as an illustrator and animatic editor/animator, working with directors such as Ridley Scott, Jon Favreau and Dean Devlin.
+David has contributed to a number of franchises including Star Trek, Star Wars, The X-Files, Chronicles of Narnia, and the first several Marvel Studios productions, and more recently helped to establish the visual style of the first season of "The Mandalorian."

 More Than Unreal: Art in the New Digital Hollywood